U.S. murder suspect in Bali denied private legal consultations: lawyer

 Mack and her mother had a troubled relationship and von Wiese-Mack had frequently reported that her daughter punched and bit her, according to police reports cited by Chicago media.

-"Local investigators and/or counsel must be allowed access to Heather if police officials genuinely wish cooperation from Heather in a transparent manner," Elkin said in a statement.
+"Local investigators and/or counsel must be allowed access to Heather if police officials genuinely wish cooperation from Heather in a transparent manner," Elkin said in a statement on Monday.
 "Heather is innocent of the allegations."

-Bali police said on Monday there were no further developments in the investigation and that the suspects are not giving any statements, on advice of their American lawyers.
+Bali police said there were no further developments in the investigation and that the suspects are not giving any statements, on advice of their American lawyers.

 Police appointed Indonesian lawyer Haposan Sihombing to represent the two Americans, but Mack has refused to make statements to him on Elkin's advice.